cisagov/ScubaGear/baselines/teams.md

 Data loss prevention (DLP) helps prevent both accidental leakage of sensitive information as well as intentional exfiltration of data.
-DLP forms an integral part of securing Microsoft Exchange Online.
+DLP forms an integral part of securing Microsoft Teams.
 There are several commercial DLP solutions available that document support for M365.
 Microsoft themselves offers DLP services, controlled within the Microsoft Purview compliance portal.
 Agencies may select any service that fits their needs and meets